Japan–Korea Treaty of 1910: History

-The United Kingdom had already acquiesced to the annexation of Korea by Japan, via the British connection to Imperial Japan via the Anglo-Japanese Alliance of 1902; and the United States had also sanctioned the annexation, as per the Taft-Katsura Agreement.

-Japan–Korea Annexation
+Japanese annexation of Korea

-The Japanese Empire had already confirmed the policy of Annexation at the Cabinet Meeting on 6 July 1909.
+The Empire of Japan had already confirmed the policy of Annexation at the Cabinet Meeting on 6 July 1909.
 However, it was left only to minimize side effects and obtain an international justification.
 The Japanese imperial government was preparing a scenario for a "merger petition" to Shigemaru Sugiyama, an advisor of the Iljinhoe.
-Prior to this, Song Byeong-jun went to the Japanese Empire in February 1909 and held a bargaining for the country.
-Many times, Itō Hirobumi urged a "merger", but when work was delayed due to the Japanese imperial armed forces plan, he went directly to the Japanese Empire and negotiated a "merger" against the Japanese imperial Prime Minister Katsura Tarō and other members of the Japanese imperial Choya.
+Prior to this, Song Byeong-jun went to the Empire of Japan in February 1909 and held a bargaining for the country.
+Many times, Itō Hirobumi urged a "merger", but when work was delayed due to the Japanese imperial armed forces' plan, he went directly to the Empire of Japan and negotiated a "merger" against the Japanese imperial Prime Minister Katsura Tarō and other members of the Japanese imperial Choya.

 If Song Byeong-jun's cabinet is established, not only is there a risk of retaliation, but also Ye Wanyong, fearing that the main role of the annexation will be taken away, said, "Even if the current cabinet collapses, a more pro-Japanese cabinet cannot come out." and voluntarily informed the Ministry of Knowledge Economy that it was possible.

-In directing such a scenario, the Japanese Empire gradually decided that the period of “Annexation” was ripening, and promoted Shigemaru to make a “joining petition” using Lee Yong-gu and Song Byeong-jun.
+In directing such a scenario, the Empire of Japan gradually decided that the period of “Annexation” was ripening, and promoted Shigemaru to make a “joining petition” using Lee Yong-gu and Song Byeong-jun.

 Legality

 The legality of the treaty was later disputed by the exiled Provisional Government of the Republic of Korea, as well as the South Korean government.
 While the treaty was affixed with the national seal of the Korean Empire, Emperor Sunjong of Korea refused to sign the treaty as required under Korean law.
 The treaty was instead signed by Prime Minister Ye Wanyong of the Korean Empire, and Resident General Count Terauchi Masatake of the Empire of Japan.

-This issue caused considerable difficulty in negotiating the establishment of basic diplomatic relations between the countries.
-Korea insisted on including a chapter stipulating, "The treaty was null and void", although Japanese government did not confirm the illegality.
-Japanese government insisted the treaty was null and void in 1965.
-A compromise was reached in language of Article II of the 1965 Treaty on Basic Relations:
+This issue caused considerable difficulty in the negotiations for the establishment of basic diplomatic relations between Japan and South Korea in 1965.
+The South Korean government held the position that the annexation treaty was null and void at the time of signing, which the Japanese government contested.
+A compromise was reached in Article II of the 1965 Treaty on Basic Relations:

 "It is confirmed that all treaties or agreements concluded between the Empire of Japan and the Empire of Korea on or before August 22, 1910, are already null and void."